yugabyte/yugabyte-db/docs/content/v1.3/deploy/public-clouds/aws/terraform.md

 For cluster named `test-cluster`, this security group will be named `yb-ce-test-cluster-intra` with the ports 7100, 9100 open to all other instances in the same security group.

-- `module.yugabyte-db-cluster.null_resource.create_yugabyte_universe` A local script that configures the newly created instances to form a new Yugabyte DB universe.
+- `module.yugabyte-db-cluster.null_resource.create_yugabyte_universe` A local script that configures the newly created instances to form a new YugabyteDB universe.

 ## 4. [Optional] Destroy the cluster